Holonomy theorem for finite semigroups: Examples

-\begin{example} Let $A=\{a,b\}$ be a two letter alphabet and $I$ the ideal in $A^\star$ generated by $aaa,aab,aba,baa,bab$.
-Then the right action suffix semaphore code in $A^4$ is given in Table~\ref{table.sc}.
+\begin{example} Let $A=\{a,b\}$ be a two letter alphabet and $I$ the ideal in $A^*$ generated by $aaa,aab,aba,baa,bab$.
+Then the left action prefix semaphore code in $A^4$ is given in Table~\ref{table.sc}.
 Hence $S$ has 11 elements.

-To compute $\mathsf{KR}_{\operatorname{left}}(S,A)$, we compute the action of the various subwords of the elements in $S$ on $S$ and record the images, see Figure~\ref{figure.KRleft}.
-The elliptic right action of $a$ on the Chiswell tree is given in Figure~\ref{figure.KRdota}, whereas the elliptic right action of $b$ is given in Figure~\ref{figure.KRdotb}.
+To compute $\mathsf{KR}_{\operatorname{right}}(S,A)$, we compute the action of the various subwords of the elements in $S$ on $\mathcal{S}$ and record the images, see Figure~\ref{figure.KRleft}.
+We have $\ell=8$, so the Chiswell tree has 9 levels.
+However, the Lyndon--Chiswell length function $D$ cannot take on the values $2,4,6,8$.
+It follows that these levels are equal to their predecessors and can be omitted.
+The elliptic left action of $a$ on the Chiswell tree is given in Figure~\ref{figure.KRdota}, whereas the elliptic left action of $b$ is given in Figure~\ref{figure.KRdotb}.

 \end{example}